Climate Protection and climate change

 Climate protection

-New climate protection strategy in line with Brenntag’s high-level ambitions in sustainability
+Climate protection strategy in line with Brenntag’s high-level ambitions in sustainability

 Carbon management program gives the organization a clear climate protection signal